Shubhanshu680/Restaurant-Data-Scraper-RAG-based-Chatbot/README.md

 # 1) Web Scraping
-Here is a **brief overview of the selected hotels for scraping**
+Here is a **brief overview of the selected hotels for scraping** I used beautifulsoup for the below scraping approach, there are multiple ways for this scraping
+- One is using beautisoup
+- Another approach which I could have used is using curl to scrape the html content and then regular expression in perl/python language to get specific tag details.
+Different approaches can be used for specific scraping depending on the site's build.

 - **Avartana (ITC Maurya, New Delhi & ITC Maratha, Mumbai)**
 - **Southern Culinary Mosaics (ITC Royal Bengal, Kolkata)**